fwqaaq/HTTP/README.md

 Using HTTPS server requires special client support, generally IOS and other devices do not support it.

+MIMT -> [Go Proxy](./mitm/main.go), but it is still TCP connecting with the client, and server message is like this: TCP -> HTTP -> TLS (Proxy Request).
+Only maybe attacker can see the real request for MIMT.

 ## HTTPS

 > [!WARNING]